High School Programs through Systems Education Experiences

 If you have questions, please view our frequently asked questions (FAQ) page.
 Also, view this 3-minute video for more information on SEE and our 8-week internship.
 Also, peruse last year’s interns’ website to learn more about what it is like to have a fully remote ISB Internship.

 Even years after their internships, students stay in touch.
 Sue Yi, a 2008 intern, emailed us after she completed her BS at the University of Notre Dame in 2014.
 She was preparing to enter an MD/PhD program and wanted to let us know that her high school internship was, “…a great experience and really good to get started early.
-My experience in the Baliga lab is what inspired me to try research out in college and look where that has lead me!”Systems Thinkers in STEM Ambassador Program In this pilot ambassador program, students will work in cohorts to learn systems modeling and systems thinking and will apply their learning to a scientific project.
-Learn more about our previous ambassador programs, workgroups, and courses to see if you might be interested in participating in this sort of activity.
-More details will be added to this page in the coming weeks.
+My experience in the Baliga lab is what inspired me to try research out in college and look where that has led me!”Systems Thinkers in STEM Ambassador Program In this pilot ambassador program, students will work in cohorts to learn systems modeling and systems thinking and will apply their learning to a scientific project.
+View this page for more information on the program.
+Also learn more about our previous ambassador programs, workgroups, and courses to better understand the types of experiences we offer high school students.

 - Project Feed 1010 Ambassador Profiles